NASHRA / ALTERNATIVES[SUBSTACK]

 When should I stay on Substack instead of switching?

 If Substack's discovery network and Notes are the main engine behind your list growth.
-The honest tradeoff: you gain ownership of the URL, the brand, the automation tooling, and 100% of revenue.
+The honest tradeoff: you gain ownership of the URL, the brand, the automation tooling, and a flat fee instead of a percentage.
 You give up the cross-publication discovery graph and Notes.
 Most growth on Substack still arrives from outside the network, but if Notes drives a material share of your signups, factor that in.

 Try it for a week.Decide for yourself.